 Private Equity fund holdings and factoring

-In the 2021 edition of the ‘’Guide Capital Investment’’, Magazine des Décideurs interviewed the founding partners of Fibus about factoring, Thibaut Robet and Gaëtan du Halgouët.
+In the 2021 edition of the ‘’Guide Capital Investment’’, the magazine Décideurs interviewed the founding partners of Fibus, Thibaut Robet and Gaëtan du Halgouët.
 They explained why it is that factoring is so popular in the context of mergers and acquisitions thanks to the benefits of this type of financing which supports company growth.

-In 2005, Gaëtan du Halgouët and Thibaut Robet created Chateaudun Crédit, a French specialist in factoring consultancy.
-They discussed the usefulness of factoring with us during the current context as well as its role in the context of M&As.
+In 2005, Gaëtan du Halgouët and Thibaut Robet founded Chateaudun Crédit, a French specialist factoring consultancy.
+They discuss the usefulness of factoring with us in the current context as well as its role in the context of M&As.

 Décideurs.
 Can you tell us a little about Chateaudun Crédit.

 The factoring market saw a significant drop in 2020?
-How can you explain this?
+What caused it?

 Gaëtan du Halgouët: According to EUF, in 2020, the factoring market fell by 5.4% in Europe.
-More particularly, in France it fell by 7.5%.
-The sharpest falls were in Italy with -10.9%, in the UK with -12%, in Spain with -7.6% and Portugal with -6.9%.
-Only a handful of countries recorded slight rises including Germany with 1.3%, the Netherlands with 1.4% and Poland with 3%.
+And by 7.5% in France.
+The sharpest falls were in Italy with -10.9%, in the UK with -12%, in Spain with -7.6% and in Portugal with -6.9%.
+Only a handful of countries recorded slight rises, including Germany with 1.3%, the Netherlands with 1.4% and Poland with 3%.

 There are two very simple explanations for the sharp fall in the factoring market.
 Firstly, a lot of companies stopped trading during the Covid lockdown and have still not regained their pre-Covid volumes.
-The drop of sales revenue for factored companies has a direct impact over volumes purchased and financed by factors.
-The second explanation, which has been confirmed in several European countries, is the massive distribution of State-backed loans.
-These loans, of which the repayment was deferred until 2022 in France, largely cover the cashflow requirements of many companies; who under normal circumstances would have used factoring services.
+The drop of sales revenue for factored companies has a direct impact on volumes purchased and financed by factors.
+The second explanation, which has been confirmed in several European countries, is the massive distribution of government-backed loans.
+These loans, repayment of which was deferred until 2022 in France, largely cover the cashflow requirements of many companies, which under normal circumstances would have used factoring services.

-However, not all companies used State-backed loans.
+However, not all companies used government-backed loans.
 In 2020, some decided to implement wide-scale pan-European factoring programmes.
 We supported some of these large international firms, primarily held by private equity funds.

-"Not all companies used State-backed loans and decided, in 2020, to implement large-scale factoring programmes."
+"Not all companies used government-backed loans and decided, in 2020, to implement large-scale factoring programmes."

 What was 2020 like for Chateaudun Crédit?